 (sign up in the form at the bottom) Does packing for yourself and your family put a damper on the whole vacation excitement?
 Leaving you completely frazzled and panicked that you'll forget to do something?
 I've got you!!
 I just converted my own personal check list into one that can benefit all of you out there!
 I've been fine tuning this list for years as the sole packer for our family of 5.
 From travel visas and printing/uploading important dox to the cloud to putting electric toothbrushes in your CARRY ON and what kinds of dongles and wall plugs to bring.
 It's a HUGE list, including what to do at the time of booking, pre-departure prep, and what to pack.
 You can copy and paste and customize into your own check list, I recommend something like Google Keep.
 All you gotta do is make sure you're signed up to our list serve (form below).
 After signing up, you'll be redirected to a page where you can download the packing list!
 If you think it's helpful (we think you will), please share THIS page with a friend, so they can sign up and download as well!!

-Sign up to our list serve here:
+Sign up to US Japan Fam's list serve here:

 We all know about Spirit and JetBlue by now, but did you know there are MANY other low cost carriers (aka budget airlines) flying in and out of the NYC Metro area?!
 They'll take you to endless domestic AND international destinations.
 AND we're not just talking flying out of JFK, Newark, and La Guardia.
 In fact, there are some much smaller airports in New York and New Jersey you should have on your radar (pun intended) to save on flights, parking, and time (smaller airports = less lines and crowds to deal with!!)
 I hope my ultimate guide to budget airlines and cheaper airports in the TriState NYC Metro Area helps you and your family travel more while spending less - so let's get to it!
 Regional Airports These smaller "regional" airports are NOT included when you enter "NYC" in your flight finder searches ("NYC" is typically just going to show you JFK, LGA and usually but not always EWR), so these are worth adding to your search, since they offer plenty of domestic and international flights, often for significantly cheaper prices because the smaller airports charge the airlines less to use them!
 Just note, some low cost carriers won't show up on certain search engines... best to try both Google Flights and Kayak Flights (and individual airline sites if something I have listed below isn't popping up), and always book directly through the airline.
 Long Island MacArthur Airport (ISP)